 Is ethernet keeps disconnecting in your Windows laptop or PC?
 Well, this is a common issue and can be fixed.
 And, this article will help you with that.
-The newer version of WiFi 6 is capable to provide the exact same speed as Ethernet.
-Though, still many people prefer Ethernet connection over WiFi.
+The newer version of Wi-Fi 6 can provide the exact same speed as Ethernet.
+Though, still many people prefer an Ethernet connection over WiFi.
 Because Ethernet connections are a lot more stable and less prone to malfunctions.
-But still, many users are complaining that their Ethernet connection keeps dropping in Windows 10.
+But still, many users are complaining that their Ethernet connection keeps dropping in Windows 11 22H2.
 This means the Ethernet connection keeps disconnecting and reconnecting at intervals.
 Well, you can end this disruption, by following certain solutions.

-Yes, even the Ethernet port can be loose, if you connect disconnect the Ethernet cable more frequently.
-Almost every motherboard and Windows 10 laptop come with an Ethernet port aka RJ45 port.
+Yes, even the Ethernet port can be loose, if you connect and disconnect the Ethernet cable more frequently.
+Almost every motherboard and Windows 11 laptop comes with an Ethernet port aka RJ45 port.
 And, usually, laptop users face this problem.
 If you notice, when you connect the ethernet cable to your laptop or even PC, a white/yellow LED turns on.
 This LED is to indicate that the Ethernet connection is working properly.

 Though, if this LED blinks sometimes, or gets turned off, then the Ethernet port is loose or got malfunctioned.
 Well, you can use a USB-to-Ethernet Adapter, if you find the Ethernet port is damaged.